RaymondBello/volte_technolgies/README.md

 # E-commerce Store for Volte Technologies
-Delivering accessible power solutio to the people that need it most.
+Delivering accessible power solutions to the people that need it most.